ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 ### Current Code

 The current code is well organized and documented.
-Class names are coherent enough to understand because you can get a feel of what's in the classes.
-Each method's name are clear enough to understand it's purpose in the code and functionality.
-It is obvious how all the classes relate to each other just by its name.
+Class names are coherent enough to understand because of the naming convention each has.
+It is obvious how all the classes relate to each other just by looking at each class's name.
+Each method's name is clear enough to understand the code's purpose and/or functionality.
 Classes are neatly divided for the most part, but the MazeGui.java is really large.
-MazeGui.java is mostly setting up the gui, but other than that all the other classes are clean and easy to understand.
+The MazeGui.java is somewhat unclear because it mostly consists of setting up the gui.
+In the MazeGui.java class, there is a Sound class that involves running music in the game as well as a KeyBoardAction class that handles the keyboard controls for the game. other than that all the other classes are clean and easy to understand.

 ### Test Coverage